Generative AI for Managerial Decision-Making under Ambiguity and Sycophancy: Methodology

 \textit{Definition Imprecision:} What is the primary metric for "effective"?
 The plan with the highest financial return, the fastest execution time, or the one that best satisfies a key stakeholder?

 \textit{Linguistic Imprecision:} What is the scope for the review?
-Does it require a review of only the channels that are both new and underperforming, or does it require a combined review of all new channels plus all underperforming channels?
+Does it require a review of only the channels that are both new and underperforming, or a combined review of all new channels plus all underperforming channels?

-The core of our methodology is the systematic refinement of the initial ambiguous prompt by providing specific answers to the clarification questions.
-We created two refined versions of the original prompt:
+The human's answers to these questions are then used to systematically produce two refined versions of the original prompt, creating a controlled ambiguity gradient for the experiment:

-\textit{Partially Resolved Prompt (One Ambiguity):} We answered all but one clarification question, intentionally leaving one ambiguity unresolved.
-Partially solved prompt would be \textit{"Your primary objective is to increase on-time delivery rates to 95\% across the network, ensuring that all new and underperforming channels are reviewed."} (The ambiguity related to linguistic imprecision remains).
+\textbf{Partially Resolved Prompt (one ambiguity remaining):} All but one clarification question is answered, intentionally leaving one ambiguity unresolved.
+For example: \textit{"Your primary objective is to increase on-time delivery rates to 95\% across the network, ensuring that all new and underperforming channels are reviewed."} (Linguistic imprecision remains.)

-\textit{Fully Resolved Prompt (Zero Ambiguities):} We answered all three clarification questions.
-Fully resolved prompt is: \textit{"Your primary objective is to increase on-time delivery rates to 95\% across the network.
-Along the process process, you must prepare a formal review containing a combined list of all new channels as well as all channels that are currently underperforming."}
+\textbf{Fully Resolved Prompt (zero ambiguities):} All three clarification questions are answered.
+For example: \textit{"Your primary objective is to increase on-time delivery rates to 95\% across the network.
+Along the process, you must prepare a formal review containing a combined list of all new channels as well as all channels that are currently underperforming."}

-By systematically applying this process of identification, and refinement, we can assess the impact of ambiguity on the quality of LLMs-generated managerial decisions and demonstrate a structured method for improving the utility of LLMs in practical business settings.